Table of Contents

 - Late stage: has physical symptoms and a TFC score 1-2 or 0 (2)

-Early in HD, the damage may result in mild problems with movement, thoughts and behaviour.
+Early in Huntington’s disease, the damage may result in mild problems with movement, thoughts and behaviour.
 You may observe unwanted movements of the arms, legs or face.
 This is termed chorea or dystonia and can result in difficulties with walking.
 Difficulties with concentrating, planning and organising tasks or sadness, depression; or irritability are also common.

-Later in HD the damage tends to result in different problems involving movement, thoughts and behaviour.
+Later in Huntington’s disease the damage tends to result in different problems involving movement, thoughts and behaviour.
 You may observe muscle stiffness (rigidity) and slowness of movement (called bradykinesia), balance problems which may result in falls and problems with speech (dysphagia).
 Thought problems include slowness with thinking and the ability to process information, lack of self-awareness particularly regarding the effects of the HD (this is termed lack of insight) and difficulty doing two things at once (dual tasking), for example walking and talking.
 Apathy, depression, impulsivity, perseveration, paranoia, and anti-social behaviours are common behavioural problems.

 Is there a cure?